ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ### Video Files

-When you need to play a video file within your live broadcast, use the third icon in the Sources Bar, the {video icon}#todo Video icon.
+When you need to play a video file within your live broadcast, use the third icon in the Sources Bar, the {% inlineicon video 20 graybutton %}Video Icon{% endinlineicon %} icon.
 Clicking this the first time will display a file browser, allowing you to locate and select a video file for feedback.

 On subsequent clicks of the Video icon, you'll see a  menu appear instead, with additional options. <samp>Choose File</samp> brings up the File Browser to choose a new video.
 A <samp>Recent</samp> section lists any videos you've previously selected during this broadcast.
 Selecting a video from this list will immediately play the video filling your broadcast window.
 If your <samp>Recent Videos</samp> section needs a clean up, select <samp>Clear Recent Items</samp>.